mikaelweill/ReelAI/mvp.md

      - Chapter visualization on timeline ✓
      - Scrollable chapter list in feed (NEW)
    - Studio view improvements:
-     - Chronological ordering of chapter list (NEW)
+     - Chronological ordering of chapter list ✓
      - Delete functionality for chapters (NEW)
      - Visual markers on timeline scrubber ✓
      - Chapter titles near markers when scrubbing ✓